iankloo/sigmaNet/README.md

 ## Features in development

-- Fix version requirement in CRAN version of app
-- Return node info to R on-click (in shiny app)
 - GUI to modify aesthetics (Shiny gadget)

 Write an "issue" on the <a href = "https://github.com/iankloo/sigmaNet/issues">github page</a> for this package if you want to see additional features.